ravi27f89/Shivalik-New/README.md

     - **View**: The user interface (UI) that the user interacts with.
 In Swift, this is often your SwiftUI views or UIKit components.
     - **ViewModel**: Acts as a bridge between the Model and the View.
 It takes data from the Model, processes it if needed, and provides it to the View in a way that’s easy to display.

+SwiftUI offers an intuitive way to design user interfaces across all Apple platforms, harnessing the power of Swift.

 ## Screenshots
 Attached are screenshots for reference.